 6. Minimalist Furniture

 With furniture, it’s the same question you had to ask with the bed.
 Is the extra space worth potentially less comfort?
-Some of those chairs and tables aren’t good for your posture.
+Some of those minimalist chairs and tables you may think you need to buy aren’t good for your posture.
 It may look nice, but it won’t feel nice over time.
+And feeling good should be a necessity.
 Maybe you can find a comfortable minimalist furniture, but just remember you can still get just as much space with regular furniture for a lesser cost.

 7. All White Everything